tominekan/musingsv2/README.md

 ## Personal Notes
-Currently I'm using Neon for my Database and and Appliku for hosting my server.
+Currently I'm using Neon for my Database and and Appliku for hosting my server (Free tiers look good for both lol).
+Might switch to fully Appliku or something later.